 That’s why it’s important to know how to test for chlamydia.
-The Everlywell Chlamydia & Gonorrhea Test allows you to test in the privacy of your own home.
-If you receive positive results, you have the option to connect with a physician in our network for more about your treatment options.
+(The Everlywell Gonorrhea & Chlamydia Test allows you to test in the privacy of your own home.
+If you receive a positive result from this at-home chlamydia test, you have the option to connect with a physician in our network who may prescribe medication.)

 Chlamydia is caused by Chlamydia trachomatis bacteria , which spread through anal, vaginal, or oral sex.
 Both men and women can be infected with chlamydia.

-Many people confuse chlamydia with gonorrhea.
+Many people confuse chlamydia with a gonorrhea infection.
 Both infections are caused by bacteria and are spread through sexual contact.
-The Everlywell at-home test checks for both chlamydia and gonorrhea.
+The Everlywell at-home test checks for both gonorrhea and chlamydia bacteria.

-Any sexually active person can become infected with chlamydia .
-Younger people and people with several sex partners may be at a higher risk of contracting an STI.
+Any sexually active person can become infected with chlamydia bacteria .
+Younger people and people with several sex partners may be at a higher risk of contracting an STI, including chlamydia.

-Pregnant women are also high-risk because mothers can transmit STIs to their babies .
-If you're expecting a baby, speak with your healthcare provider for more information about testing options.
+Additionally, mothers with STIs like chlamydia can transmit the infections to their babies .
+If you're expecting a baby, speak with your healthcare provider for more information about chlamydia and gonorrhea test options.